 Search African Heritage Records

-To celebrate Black History Month, FamilySearch has added 29 new record collections specifically containing information on individuals of African descent.
+To celebrate Black History Month, FamilySearch has compiled 68 record collections specifically containing information on individuals of African descent.
 Try finding your ancestors within these collections using the search form below!